Karen-Najafzadeh/Unity-Internship-Learning-Documentation/README.md

-# Internship Learning Documentation 📘
+# Unity Internship Learning Documentation 📘

 Welcome to the documentation of my journey as a **Unity Game Developer Intern**!
 This repository serves as a reflection of the knowledge, experiences, and challenges I encountered during my internship.
 It includes detailed notes, tutorials, and practical examples of the concepts I learned, aiming to help others and serve as a personal reference for future endeavors.